Frequently Asked Questions

 If the release of SO2 is affected by temperature, what happens when there is a mechanical problem with my container?

-For each 5 Deg C rise in temperature, the SO2 release will double.
+For each 5 Degree celsius rise in temperature, the SO2 release will double.
 Usually this will happen during the second phase of the release curve and the effects will be minimal.
 However, if the temperature during transit jumps dramatically and for a extended period of time, effects will be noticeable.
 Mostly you will find bleaching and a slight reduction in the window of release.
 This is very difficult to quantify, and each case should be individually inspected.

 Our sheets are VERY durable if stored correctly.
-Some have been forgotten and upon testing a decade old product, still worked.
+Some have been forgotten about and upon testing a decade old product, still worked.
 The first thing to do is make sure the storage bag is still sealed and intact.
 If the seal has not been broken, then this is the first bit of good news.
 Next, find the batch number and forward this to us stating the conditions of storage and integrity of the bags.
 If needed, we could run tests on our retention samples to simulate expected outcomes.

 Disclaimer: This website is for marketing purposes only.
 All references to values, volumes, timeframes and other variables are guidelines only.
 If you require precise information please use the contact us page with your query.